 The Tindall/Steinitz Award in Research

-The Tindall/Steinitz Award is the top prize given at the annual Atlantic Universities Physics & Astronomy Conference (AUPAC), awarded to the undergraduate student giving the best research presentation.
+The Tindall/Steinitz Award is the top prize given at the annual Atlantic Undergraduate Physics & Astronomy Conference (AUPAC), awarded to the undergraduate student giving the best research presentation.
 The Award is named in honour of two longstanding members of the Physics & Astronomy Committee.